-Student's Information Name: Student ID # Cell #: Alternate #: UMHB Student Email: Date of this report: Phase of training: Pre-Clinical Clinical Instructor / Preceptor: Incident Details Date of Exposure: Time of Exposure: Where did the exposure occur (i.e. classroom/lab/clir nic)?
-City and State Who was the exposure incid lent reported to at the facility?
-Details of the exposure: Include the type of infectious mechanism of injury: eas of the body affected, and Personal Protective Equipment (PPE) worn at the time ne of exposure: Gloves Mask Face Shield Eye Gear Othe , , , , , , , , , , , , , , , , , , , Types of sensitivities/allergies to latex and other environ onmental factors that inhibit th e student's learning:
+Student's Information

+Name: Stud ent ID #

+Cell #: Alter nate #:

+UMHB Student Email: Date of this report:

+Phase of training: Pre-Clinical Clinical Instructor / Preceptor: tor / Preceptor:

+Incident Details

+Date of Exposure: Time of Exposure:

+Where did the exposure occur (i.e. classroom/lab/clin nic)?

+City and State Who was the exposure incident reported to at the facility?

+Details of the exposure: Include the type of infectious mechanism of injury: he body affected, and

+Personal Protective Equipment (PPE) worn at the tin ne of exposure:

+Gloves Mask Face Shield Eye Gear Othe

+Types of sensitivities/allergies to latex and other environ onmental factors that inhibit the stud ent's learning:

-Outcomes: This information is collected for continuous quality purposes environmental controls, remediation, or other appropriate fo
+Outcomes: This information is collected for continuous quality purposes.
+This incident may be reviewed to determine if any environmental controls, remediation, or other appropriate follow-up is needed to prevent future incidents.